Linear models of activation cascades: analytical solutions and coarse-graining of delayed signal transduction: Discussion

-We have examined the classic model of activation cascades in the weakly activated limit~\cite{Heinrich2002}.
-Following recent results~\cite{Chaves2004}, we have considered the important case where all inactivation rates of the components of the cascade are identical, which has been shown to provide optimal amplification.
-Our results show that the output of these cascades can be represented exactly by lower incomplete gamma functions.
-We also show that when one protein in the cascade has a different inactivation rate than the rest, its position in the cascade does not affect the final output.
-We have used these results to reduce the number of equations and parameters in ODE models without affecting the dynamics or the timescales of the system.
-We also show that in some cases incomplete gamma functions can be used to approximate delay differential equations.
-Beyond its application to enzymatic activation cascades, similar mathematical models of cascades could be helpful for the parametrisation and modelling of multi-step transcriptional processes, an area of active research in Systems and Synthetic Biology~\cite{Hooshangi2005, Lucius2003, Stricker2008, Wang2011}.
+In this work, the classic model of activation cascades in the weakly activated regime~\cite{Heinrich2002} has been re-examined.
+We have considered the important case where all deactivation rates of the components of the cascade are identical, which was shown to provide optimal amplification in Ref.~\cite{Chaves2004}.
+Our results show that the output of optimal cascades can be represented exactly by lower incomplete gamma functions, and we show numerically that even when the cascades are near optimal (i.e., when the deactivation rates are iid normal random variables) a gamma function can summarise the cascade by an appropriate rescaling of the parameters.
+We also show that the position of a protein in the cascade does not affect the final output, so that blocks of proteins with identical deactivation rates can be lumped and represented with incomplete gamma functions.
+These results allow the reduction of the number of equations and parameters in ODE models without affecting the dynamics or the timescales of the system.
+We have also shown that in some cases incomplete gamma functions can be used to model delays within systems of ODEs, as an alternative to delay differential equations.